truchas/truchas-tpl/README.md

 * Only the C interface is needed (`--disable-fortran`)
 * Use `--with-MPI`.
 * Use `--without-fei`; it is not needed and may have compilation problems.
-* Version 2.15 or newer is required (we currently use 2.15.1).
+* Version 2.15.1 or newer is required.
 Note that numerical differences in different versions may produce enough variation in the output to cause some regression tests to report failures.